Showing Collections: 1 - 25 of 36

 A report sponsored by the Williamsburg-James City County Public Schools and the Virginia Foundation for the Humanities, "Black Education in Williamsburg-James City County, 1619-1984" by Philip D. Morgan, 1985.
 1 item.
 76 pp.

-Correspondence; 1942-1984; of Prof. B. W. Blouet regarding the biography he wrote Halford MacKinder: A Biography (College Station: Texas A&M University Press, 1987).
-Includes research papers, such as photocopied correspondence of H. MacKinder, from the Hamilton Fish Armstrong Papers at Princeton University Library.
+Collection contains correspondence from 1942-1984; of Prof. Brian W. Blouet regarding the biography he wrote Halford MacKinder: A Biography (College Station: Texas A & M University Press, 1987).
+Includes research papers, such as photocopied correspondence of H. MacKinder from the Hamilton Fish Armstrong Papers at Princeton University Library.
 Also includes 6 photographs relating MacKinder.
+The collection also includes a draft of the ninth edition of The Story of Malta.

 Copies of letters written by Cabell at Richmond and Poynton Lodge, Ophelia, Va. and at St. Augustine, Florida to Rawlings concerning their literary work and also concerning the author, Ellen Glasgow.
 Includes one letter from Cabell to Frank Daniel and one letter to Rawlings from Margaret Waller Freeman Cabell.
 Originals in Majorie Kinnan Rawlings Collection, Rare Book Section, University of Florida Libraries.